Long 2S: Basketball's Worst Shot?

 Characteristics Values

-Efficiency Long 2s are generally considered less efficient than other shots due to the higher difficulty in making them consistently.
+Efficiency Long 2s are considered less efficient than 3s and shots near the basket.

 shunwild